Skip to main content

 TL;DR

-NuxtShip is a solid Nuxt 3 SaaS starter that mirrors ShipFast's philosophy for the Vue ecosystem.
-Good feature coverage, reasonable price (~$149), and clean Nuxt 3 patterns.
-The Vue/Nuxt ecosystem is smaller than React/Next.js, but for teams committed to Vue, NuxtShip is the best option in its category.
+NuxtShip is the best Nuxt 3 SaaS boilerplate — ShipFast's philosophy for the Vue ecosystem.
+Good feature coverage, clean Nuxt 3 patterns, and competitive pricing at ~$149.
+The Vue/Nuxt ecosystem is smaller than React/Next.js, but for teams committed to Vue, NuxtShip delivers a production-ready starting point without the framework mismatch of using a Next.js boilerplate.

 What You Get